 Sustainability and Green Building Rating Systems

 An effectively operated EMCS system can also provide information to monitor the implementation of sustainability initiatives within buildings.
-As discussed above, energy use can be managed but also other metrics such as real-time water usage, carbon footprints, lighting usage, etc., can be collected and analyzed.
+As discussed above, energy use can be managed but also other metrics such as real-time water usage, carbon footprints, and lighting usage, can be collected and analyzed.
 These metrics can then be compared to the design or sustainability targets for the building to evaluate how well the building is performing.

 An effectively operated EMCS also helps fulfill the measurement and verification requirements for green building rating systems.
 As most of the green building rating systems award additional points or credits for formalized energy conservation, the EMCS plays a critical role.
 In North America the most common rating systems are Leadership in Energy and Environmental Design (LEED), Green Globes, and BOMA BESt (Building Owners and Managers Association building environmental standards).